OpenDevelopmentMekong/wpsparql/README.md

 # Installation

-1. Either download the files as zip or clone recursively (contains submodules) <code>git clone https://github.com/OpenDevelopmentMekong/wpsparql.git --recursive</code> into the Wordpress plug-ins folder.
+1. Either download the files as zip or clone <code>git clone https://github.com/OpenDevelopmentMekong/wpsparql.git</code> into the Wordpress plug-ins folder.
+2. Install dependencies with composer (http://getcomposer.org) <code>composer install</code>
-2. Activate the plug-in through the 'Plug-ins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 # Configuration